UoW-CPC/rabbda-university-portal/README.md

 #### Iteration 3 - Sentiment analysis of students feedback with Spark

-Hortonwork Data Platform is an open-source Big Data Solution from [Cloudera](https://www.cloudera.com/) .
+Hortonwork Data Platform is an open-source Big Data Solution from [Cloudera](https://www.cloudera.com/).
 Cloudera provides an extensive tutorial on how to acquire twitter data and build a Real-Time Sentiment Analysis application;
 you can access the tutorial [here](https://www.cloudera.com/tutorials/building-a-sentiment-analysis-application/.html).

-Following the instruction on the above link, you can create your own classification model so to perform sentiment analysis on several semi-structured data, e.g. assessing students feedback of it is positive or negative.
+Following the instruction of this tutorial, you can create your own classification model so to perform sentiment analysis on several semi-structured data, e.g. assessing students feedback of it is positive or negative.

 #### Iteration 4 - Ingesting relational data with Sqoop